 Let $\Theta \leq \sym_k$ be robust.
-We will now begin to describe how to construct a group $G$ from $\Theta$ which admits a sharply $\Theta$-transitive action on a set or a (structurally) sharply $k$-transitive action on a structure.
-This will proceed in two stages: first we will define a \emph{seed group} $H$ from $\Theta$ in this section, and then in \cref{s:completions} we will construct the final group $G$, called a \emph{completion} of the seed group $H$.
-In fact, in the simplest situation of sharply $\Theta$-transitive actions on an infinite set $U$, where $G$ will therefore have to act transitively on $[U]^k$, we may take $H = \Theta$ and construct $G$ directly -- see \cref{d:free completion} below.
-However, in the more involved case of structural actions from \Cref{s:seed actions on structures} onwards, there will usually be multiple isomorphism classes of $k$-substructures of $\mc{M}$, and because of this our construction will require multiple copies of $\Theta$ lying inside $G$ in a particular fashion.
-The intermediate step in this section of defining a \emph{seed group} $H$ containing multiple copies of $\Theta$ will help us to achieve this.
+We now begin to describe how to construct a group $G$ from $\Theta$ which admits a sharply $\Theta$-transitive action on a set or a sharply $k$-homogeneous action on a \Fr structure.
+This proceeds in two stages.
+In this section, first we define a \emph{seed group} $H$ from $\Theta$.
+Then in \cref{s:completions} we construct the group $G$ from $H$, which we call a \emph{completion} of the seed group $H$.

-For \cref{p:main} and a few simpler cases of structural actions, the reader need only be concerned with the case $H=\Theta$ and can, for instance, ignore \cref{d:standard s3 seed} and \cref{l:constructed H} below without harm.
-We recommend this as a first approach to the material.